technicalpickles/jeweler/README.markdown

  * [Create an account on RubyForge](http://rubyforge.org/account/register.php)
  * Request a project on RubyForge.
- * Install the RubyForge gem: sudo gem install rubyforge
+ * Install the RubyForge gem: gem install rubyforge
  * Run 'rubyforge setup' and fill in your username and password for RubyForge
  * Run 'rubyforge config' to pull down information about your projects
  * Run 'rubyforge login' to make sure you are able to login